ronnidc/design-builder/README.md

 # Design-builder

 This is a tool for building __frontend design__.
-It can be used in an existing solution or as a standalone [static site generator](https://www.staticgen.com/) hosted on [Netlify](https://www.netlify.com/) e.g.
+It can be used in an existing larger solution or as a standalone [static site generator](https://www.staticgen.com/) deployed to [Netlify](https://www.netlify.com/) e.g.

 ## Dependencies